 The overall clarity and understandability of the presentation is worth approximately 25%.
 Clarity and understandability are improved by speaking slowly, deliberately, looking at the audience, pausing, as well as having well designed slides, and having practiced the presentation prior to class.
+Use of a transcript for the talk can improve the presentation.
+Groups can submit the written transcript to CANVAS to demonstrate effort to encourage a higher grade.
 The instructor will try to deliberately slow down presentations to help improve group grades by interjecting when possible.
-The use of notes or notecards is suggested to prevent excessive reading from the laptop screen.
-With notecards, it is easier to practice the presentation and eventually the notecards are no longer needed.
-Presentations should last no more than 25 minutes without questions.
+The use of notes, notecards, or a transcript is suggested to prevent excessive reading from the laptop screen.
+Slides should consist of short bullets with only phrases, not complete sentences.
+The slide design should discourage presenters from simply reading slides.
+Use of notecards, can help with practicing the presentation.
+Presentations should last no more than ~25 minutes.
 Presentations extending beyond 30 minutes will be cut-off due to time limitations.